© Crown copyright 2018

 8. Data Release Register

-PHE is committed to ensuring individual privacy rights are respected and informing the public about how we process applications for personal confidential data and about instances where disclosures are made.
+PHE is committed to ensuring individual privacy rights are respected and informing the public about how we process applications for personal confidential data and about instances where disclosures are made for secondary use.

-The Data Release Register demonstrates our commitment to transparency and accountability about who we are disclosing personal confidential data to and for what reason.
+The PHE Data Release Register demonstrates our commitment to transparency and accountability about who we are disclosing personally identifiable or de-personalised data to and for what reason.

 9. Training opportunities and ways to keep in contact with the ODR